 Definitions for the Above Table (provided by Energy Star*):

 Heating Seasonal Performance Factor (HSPF) is the total space heating required in region IV during the space heating season, expressed in Btu, divided by the total electrical energy consumed by the heat pump system during the same season, expressed in watt-hours.

 EER is the ratio of the average rate of space cooling delivered to the average rate of electrical energy consumed by the air conditioner or heat pump.
 This ratio expressed in Btu per watt.h (Btu/W.h).

 SEER is the total heat removed from the conditioned space during the annual cooling season, expressed in Btu, divided by the total electrical energy consumed by the air conditioner or heat pump during the same season, expressed in watt-hours.

-For more information on efficiency definitions you may want to visit our efficiency definition posts.
+Additionally, for more information on efficiency definitions, you may want to visit our efficiency definition posts.